 Restarting the node will give disk-full errors (such as “no space left on device”), and quota-exceeded errors (such as “write failed” or “user block limit reached”).
 You might want to add another data file on another disk or clear up some space before the node can rejoin the cluster.

-If the OS starts swapping and/or if iowait is very high it can "freeze" the server for duration of time.
-During this time the Galera node may stop responding to the other nodes and is deemed dead.
+If the OS starts swapping and/or if iowait is very high it can “freeze” the server for duration of time.
+During this time the Galera node may stop responding to the other nodes and will be deemed dead.
 In virtualized environments it can also be the Host OS that is swapping.

 How to handle Galera crash?

 First of all, make sure you are running the latest Galera stable release so you do not run into older bugs that have already been fixed.
 Start with inspecting the MySQL error log on the Galera nodes as Galera will be logging to this file.
 Try to shed some light to any relevant line which indicates error or failing.
 If the Galera nodes happen to be responsive, you may also try to collect following output: